Scalable multiphoton generation from cavity-synchronized single-photon sources: Performance of a circuit-QED implementation

 \subsection{State-of-the-art parameters}

-In Fig.~\ref{fig:setup}(b) we \jj{sketch a possible setup \tomas{to implement the synchronized multiphoton emitter} using superconducting circuits.} For the cavity mode $a$, we consider a superconducting transmission line resonator with high decay rate $\kappa/2\pi = 400 {\rm MHz}$, and resonance frequency $\omega_c$ on the order of a few GHz.
-These superconducting resonators \jj{support strong drives and can hold} a large number of photons in steady state \change{$|\alpha_{\rm ss}|^2\gg 1$ \cite{pietikainen_observation_2017,jenkins_nanoscale_2014,macri_spin_2020}, as it is required in our scheme.
-For this,} we consider a driving with strength $\Omega_0/2\pi = 40 {\rm GHz}$, a detuning $\Delta/2\pi= 50 {\rm MHz}$, and an \jj{average number of photons $|\alpha_{\rm ss}|^2\approx 3.8\cdot 10^4$, well below the values $10^5-10^9$ photons observed in similar experiments} \cite{pietikainen_observation_2017,jenkins_nanoscale_2014}.
+In Fig.~\ref{fig:setup}(b) we \jj{sketch a possible setup \tomas{to implement the synchronized multiphoton emitter} using superconducting circuits.} For the cavity mode $a$, we consider a superconducting transmission line resonator with decay rate $\kappa/2\pi = \changeByMing{50} {\rm MHz}$, and resonance frequency $\omega_c$ on the order of a few GHz.
+These superconducting resonators \jj{support strong drives and can hold} a large number of photons in steady state \change{$|\alpha_{\rm ss}|^2\gg 1$ \cite{pietikainen_observation_2017,jenkins_nanoscale_2014,macri_spin_2020}, as it is required in our scheme}. \changeByMing{In particular, we consider $|\alpha_{\rm ss}|^2\approx 100$ \tomram{of average} photons in steady state, induced by a cavity driving of $\Omega_0/2\pi = 14 {\rm GHz}$ and a detuning of $\Delta/2\pi= 1400 {\rm MHz}$.
+For standard transmission line resonators such as in Ref.~\cite{pietikainen_observation_2017}, this order of driving strength $\Omega_0$ is obtained with a voltage source of power $P_{\rm in}\sim -50$ dBm.}

-As two-level emitters, we consider flux-tunable transmon qubits\ \cite{dicarlo_demonstration_2009,barends_coherent_2013,pechal_microwave-controlled_2014,wang_controllable_2020} weakly coupled to the resonator mode with strength $g/2\pi = 0.2 {\rm MHz}$. \jj{The cavity mediated driving amplitude is} $\Omega_{\rm cm}/2\pi=|\alpha_{\rm ss}|g/2\pi\approx 39$MHz.
-This is strong but still \jj{smaller} than typical transmon anharmonicities $U/2\pi \sim 300-400 {\rm MHz}$ \cite{pechal_microwave-controlled_2014,mckay_three-qubit_2019,zhou_tunable_2020}, \jj{thus preventing leakage to higher excitation states.
-The frequency of the qubits---which will be on the few GHz range---can be fine-tuned by sending a DC current through the antenna that is coupled to each qubit [cf.~Fig.~\ref{fig:setup}(b)].
-This is required to bring the qubits in resonance with the external drive, and to compensate the cavity-induced Lamb-shifts} $\delta_q=\delta_{\rm cm}$ [See Sec.~\ref{sec:disorder} for small deviations of this condition].
+As two-level emitters, we consider flux-tunable transmon qubits\ \cite{dicarlo_demonstration_2009,barends_coherent_2013,pechal_microwave-controlled_2014,wang_controllable_2020} weakly coupled to the resonator mode with strength $g/2\pi = \changeByMing{4} {\rm MHz}$. \jj{The cavity mediated driving amplitude} \tomram{then reads} $\Omega_{\rm cm}/2\pi=|\alpha_{\rm ss}|g/2\pi\approx 40$MHz.
+This is strong but still \jj{smaller} than typical transmon anharmonicities $U/2\pi \sim 300-400 {\rm MHz}$ \cite{pechal_microwave-controlled_2014,mckay_three-qubit_2019,zhou_tunable_2020}, thus preventing leakage to higher excitation states.
+The frequency of the qubits---which will be in the few GHz range---can be fine-tuned by sending a DC current through the antenna that is coupled to each qubit [cf.~Fig.~\ref{fig:setup}(b)].
+This is required to bring the qubits in resonance with the external drive, and to compensate \changeByMing{any cavity-induced shifts such as Lamb-shifts $\delta_q\sim\delta_{\rm cm}$ or residual Bloch-Siegert shifts \cite{pietikainen_observation_2017}} [See Sec.~\ref{sec:disorder} for small deviations of this condition].